-Type of Application What type of application did you submit to the planning au thority?
-Application for planning permission (including house Application for planning permission (including householder application but excluding application to work minerals).
+Type of Application What type of application did you submit to the planning authority?
+Application for planning permission (including householder application but excluding application to work minerals).
 Application for planning permission in principle.
 Further application.
-Application for approval of matters specified in condi itions.
+Application for approval of matters specified in conditions.
 What does your review relate to?
 Refusal Notice.
 Grant of permission with Conditions imposed.
-Grant of permission with Conditions imposed.
 No decision reached within the prescribed period (two months after validation date or any agreed extension) - deemed refusal.
-Statement of reasons for seekir ng review You must state in full, why you are seeking a review of the planning authority's decision (or failure to make a decision).
+Statement of reasons for seeking review You must state in full, why you are seeking a review of the planning authority's decision (or failure to make a decision).
 Your statement must set out all matters you consider require to be taken into account in determining your review.
 If necessary this can be provided as a separate document in the 'Supporting Documents' section: (Max 500 characters) Note: you are unlikely to have a further opportunity to add to your statement of appeal at a later date, so it is essential that you produce all of the information you want the decision-maker to take into account.
 You should not however raise any new matter which was not before the planning authority at the time it decided your application (or at the time of expiry of the period of determination), unless you can demonstrate that the new matter could not have been raised before that time or that it not being raised before that time is a consequence of exceptional circumstances.
-SEE SEPARATE DOCUMENT WITHIN SUPPORTING D OCUMENTS SECTION Have you raised any matters which were not before the ap determination on your application was made? pointed officer at the time the Yes No Please provide a list of all supporting documents, materials intend to rely on in support of your review.
-You can attach characters) s and evidence which you wish these documents electronical n to submit with you lly later in the proce ur notice of review and ess: (Max 500 Planning Application Drawings; 403(90)004 - Proposed Site layout - Plot 2 403(90)102 - Context Plan 403(90)103 - Location Plan Supporting Documents Masterfield Farm - Justification Statement, Parts 1 & 2 Supporting Statement Summary Photos of existing shed in use Application Details Please provide details of the application and decision.
+SEE STATEMENT AS PROVIDED IN SUPPORT DOCUMENTS SECTION OF APPLICATION Have you raised any matters which were not before the appointed officer at the time the determination on your application was made?
+Please provide a list of all supporting documents, materials and evidence which you wish to submit with your notice of review and intend to rely on in support of your review.
+You can attach these documents electronically later in the process: (Max 500 characters) Supporting Drawings; 403(90)002 - Proposed Site Layout - Plot 1 403(90)100 - Context Plan - Plot 1 403(90)101 - Location Plan - Plot 1 Supporting Documents; Masterfield Farm - Justification Statement Parts 1 & 2 Supporting Statement Summary Photos of existing shed use Application Details Please provide details of the application and decision.
 What is the application reference number?
-14/01175/IPL What date was the application submitted to the planning authority?
-01/07/14
+14/0127/IPL What date was the application submitted to the planning authority?